asudbring/ms-style-guide-fastmcp-server/readme.md

 #### Basic Commands (Both Versions)
 ```
-@workspace analyze this content for Microsoft Style Guide compliance:
+analyze this content for Microsoft Style Guide compliance:
 "Welcome to our new product!
 You can easily configure the settings."

-@workspace check voice and tone of this text:
+check voice and tone of this text:
 "The configuration can be accomplished by users through the interface."

-@workspace suggest improvements for this writing:
+suggest improvements for this writing:
 "Users should utilize the functionality to facilitate optimal performance."

-@workspace show Microsoft Style Guide guidelines for accessibility
+show Microsoft Style Guide guidelines for accessibility
 ```

 #### Web-Enhanced Commands (Web Version Only)
 ```
-@workspace search the Microsoft Style Guide for "active voice examples"
+search the Microsoft Style Guide for "active voice examples"
-@workspace get live guidance on "inclusive language best practices"
+get live guidance on "inclusive language best practices"
-@workspace fetch current Microsoft terminology standards
+fetch current Microsoft terminology standards
-@workspace find official examples for "contractions in technical writing"
+find official examples for "contractions in technical writing"
 ```

 ### Command Responses by Version